How to Increase Website Speed: 10 Essential Hacks

 CSS can block the rendering of a webpage, causing delays in the initial load.

-Optimizing the delivery of CSS ensures that the critical styles required for rendering the above-the-fold content are loaded first, improving perceived load times.
+Optimizing the delivery of CSS ensures that the critical styles required for rendering the above-the-fold content are loaded first.
+This improves the perceived load speed.

 Tips:

-- Defer non-critical CSS: Load non-essential CSS files asynchronously or defer them until after the initial render.
+• Defer non-critical CSS: Make sure to asynchronously load non-essential CSS files or postpone them until after the initial render.
 Tools like LoadCSS can help in implementing this technique.

 6. Prioritize Above-the-Fold Content